You must not fight too often with one enemy, or you will teach him all your art of war.

 Successful innovation cannot be approached as a goal to strive for or as a simple metric to benchmark against.
 It can only be understood through a careful evaluation of what makes an organisation unique, which is hard, as everything is about people’s perception, and therefore both quantitative and qualitative descriptions are necessary before you can find the right insights and make the right decisions.

 Magnus Penker’s insights into the elementary nature of innovation form the heart of the Innovation 360 Group’s methodology, and he continues to push the boundaries of the possible.
 The analytic tool InnoSurvey and his conclusions are not just theoretical but immensely practical.
 To prove his insights and theories, he launched 10 start-ups and has acquired, turned around and sold more than 30 enterprises.

-The Swedish-American Chamber of Commerce proudly invited top executives and influencers to this exclusive workshop held at the Swedish embassy in Washington DC in corporation with the Swedish-American Chamber of Commerce, Magnus Penker and Peet van Biljon.
+The Swedish-American Chamber of Commerce proudly invited top executives and influencers to this exclusive workshop, held at the Swedish embassy in Washington, D.C., with presentations by Magnus Penker and Peet van Biljon.

 The Global Peter Drucker Forum is an international management conference dedicated to the management philosophy of Peter Drucker.
 Drucker, who lived from 1909 to 2005, was a management professor, writer, and consultant, frequently referred to as a ‘Management Guru’.
 The Forum is held annually in November, in Drucker’s home town of Vienna, Austria, and is put on by the Peter Drucker Society Europe, an affiliate of the Drucker Institute at Claremont Graduate University.